loomio/loomio-deploy/README.md

 Database backups are automatic in the default configuration, you'll find them in the `pgdumps` directory.
 You just need to snapshot the filesystem, which should be as simple as a daily snapshot via your VPS dashboard.

+# Updating old versions of Loomio

+Please upgrade through the following versions to ensure that migrations work v2.4.2 v2.8.8 v2.11.13